Haken Continuum development team

 • Design of the physical modeling applications SpringSound for IOS based on physical calculation of forces on mobile bodies.
 SpringSound also contains a IOS remote for the Continuum.

-• Involved in the sound designed of some internal presets of the Haken Continuum (closely working with Edmund Eagan and Lippold Haken) focusing on waveguide synthesis and subtractive synthesis, and helps beta-testing the firmware updates.
+• Haken Audion development team: Involved in the SHARC DSP developement and sound design of internal presets of the Haken Continuum,closely working with Edmund Eagan and Lippold Haken.

 • Embedded physical modeling algorith development on PIC32MZEF 5Microchip) and SHARC DSP (ADSP 21469)